-Two large scale problems are used for the demonstration of abovementioned features of the reduced form of the Schmid operator approximation.
+Two large-scale problems are used for the demonstration of the aforementioned features of the reduced form of the Schmid operator approximation.
 The first problem concerns an unsteady flow of impinging jet described by the Euler equations.
 The second problem concerns flows described by the shallow water equations.
-Some numerical results are provided below.
+Some numerical results are provided in the succeeding discussion.

-5.1.1 2D jet impingement simulation

-The subroutines DGESVD (LAPACK [21]) and SNAUPD, SNEUPD (ARPACK [22]) were used for SVD decomposition.
+5.1.1.
+2D jet impingement simulation.
+The subroutines DGESVD (LAPACK [22]) (Univ of Tennessee, Knoxvlle, TN, USA) and SNAUPD, SNEUPD (ARPACK [23]) (Rice University, Houston, Texas, USA) were used for SVD decomposition.

-Subroutine DGEEV (LAPACK) was used for the calculation of complex eigenvalues, right and left eigenvectors of the non-symmetric companion type matrices.
+Subroutine DGEEV (LAPACK) (Univ of Tennessee, Knoxvlle, TN, USA) was used for the calculation of complex eigenvalues, right and left eigenvectors of the non-symmetric companion type matrices.